 Storage Solutions

 The type and height of storage systems, such as pallet racking or automated storage and retrieval systems (AS/RS), affect lighting and power needs.
-High racks necessitate vertical lighting solutions and may require additional power for automated systems.
+High racks necessitate vertical lighting solutions, and automated systems may require additional power.

 In addition, dense storage areas need well-planned electrical pathways to avoid interference with storage operations.